 How to Prepare the Skin: Exfoliation

 Exfoliation is the removal and/or loosening of the top layers of the epidermis.
-This will help remove surface pigmentation by eliminating melanin present in the upper layers.
+This helps remove surface pigmentation by eliminating melanin present in the upper layers.
 Exfoliating also preps the skin to better receive lightening ingredients.
 Alpha hydroxy acids, also known as AHA, are common exfoliating ingredients that can gently prep the skin.

 Lighten and Inhibit: Serums and/or Laser

-Years ago I used it and yes it did lighten while it also left my skin feeling a bit more fragile.
+Years ago I used it and it did lighten while it also left my skin feeling a bit more fragile.
 Also, it has some possible unsavory side effects depending on what study you read.

-I would try something gentler to begin with before using more aggressive products.
+I’d start with something gentler to begin with before using more aggressive products.
 The health of your skin should always be the goal in anything you do.

 Some ingredients to look for would be niacinamide, kojic acid, ellagic acid, lactic acid, mandelic acid, retinol, and vitamin C. Many lightening serums are tyrosinase inhibitors.
 You can read why using an inhibiting product is important here.

-If I’m getting serious about getting results I would use a Vitamin C serum in the morning and a lightening serum at night.
+My preferred routine is to use a Vitamin C serum in the morning and a lightening serum at night.